fanout/reconnecting-eventsource/README.md

     // the maximum time to wait before attempting to reconnect in ms, default `3000`
     // note: wait time is randomised to prevent all clients from attempting to reconnect simultaneously
     max_retry_time: 3000,

+    // a custom class to replace the original [`EventSource`](https://developer.mozilla.org/en-US/docs/Web/API/EventSource/EventSource#Syntax) class.
+    eventSourceClass: window.EventSource,
 }
 ```

+The `eventSourceClass` configuration option allows you to use any replacement class that is compatible with the standard
+EventSource, such as [EventSource/eventsource](https://github.com/EventSource/eventsource), as the underlying EventSource
+for the constructed instance.

 ## Building from source